 These are the records that escrow agents usually compile:

 - Terms of sale and any seller-assisted financing

 - Requests for payment for various services to be paid out of escrow funds

 - Fire and other insurance policies

-The escrow agent receives a payment at the completion of closing.
-You'll know when it's time to submit the form of payment.
+The escrow company gets a payment at the completion of closing.
+I'll keep you informed on the procedure.